 - Mozambique waters are home to some incredible marine life, including a variety of sharks, manta rays, humpback whales, and sea turtles.

-The Kalahari Desert is one of the largest deserts in Africa.
+A unique destination in Southern Africa, the Kalahari Desert is one of the largest deserts in Africa.
 At 900,000 square kilometers, it covers the major portion of Botswana and smaller parts of South Africa and Namibia.
 The Kalahari Desert is a unique place to visit and includes the well-known Makgadikgadi Salt Pans and Central Kalahari Game Reserve.

-- The Makgadikgadi Salt Pans is made up of multiple salt pans, including Nxai, Sua, and Nwetwe, offering visitors a great spot to gaze at the star-lit skies.
+- The Makgadikgadi Salt Pans is made up of multiple salt pans, including Nxai, Sua and Nwetwe, offering visitors a great spot to gaze at the star-lit skies.

 - Twice a year there’s an incredible zebra migration from north to south and back again, across the Kalahari Desert, as the zebra move with the seasons and rainfall looking for fresh grazing.